it is after watching

 i want you to read what i’ve written, but only

-only if you will admit that daisies and dandelions are related and that what i have written
+only if you will admit that daisies and dandelions

-is fine. i offer small-stitched goats embroidered by a blind woman on yellow silk, careening
+offer small-stitched goats embroidered by a blind woman on yellow silk, careening

-wildly, a perpendicularly sideways perspective, and pale green tendrils to entwine, and
+wildly, a perpendicularly sideways perspective, and

-impossible brass keys with ambiguous purpose, maybe to the dull entries in diaries burned long ago
+to the dull entries in diaries burned long ago

 or maybe to nothing. or to everything, if you read,

-read through the raw bruised shine to the pulsing beneath, that gives meaning to my pulp,
+read through the raw bruised shine to the

-that gives color to the backs of my hands, that is the clink of ice against the glass trap and a
+that gives color to the backs of my hands, that is

-full marrowed snap. open and open and the words do not matter so much
+full marrowed snap. open and open and the words do not

 i want you to read what i’ve written, but only